Interview with Lissa Hunter

 Lissa Hunter is one of the wisest people I know.
 I’ve learned many things over the years, talking with Lissa while she coils baskets and shares some of her wisdom without knowing she’s doing so.
 She is a craftsperson, a sculptor, a writer, a painter, a drawer and a teacher among many other things.

-Her studio is in the same building that houses Angela Adams design studios, furniture making, our store and offices.
-While there is a team of us, running up and down stairs, opening and closing the store, designing and making product… there is only one person in her studio and she puts out impressive bodies of work for galleries and museums around the country.
+Her studio is in the same building that used to house Angela Adams design studios, furniture making, our store and offices.
+While there was a team of us, running up and down stairs, opening and closing the store, designing and making product… there was only one person in her studio and she put out impressive bodies of work for galleries and museums around the country.

 She is endlessly experimenting with new materials and techniques and manages to balance talent, focus, inspiration and discipline with humble certainty.